Malcolm McLaren: Personal life

-McLaren's personal relationship with Vivienne Westwood ended in about 1980; their son is Joseph Corré.
+McLaren's relationship with Vivienne Westwood ended in about 1980; their son is Joseph Corré.
 Subsequently, McLaren was romantically involved with Andrea Linz, who was studying fashion at Saint Martin's School of Art.
 Linz had been a member of the German pop-disco act Chilly and went on to become a fashion designer and model.
 Their relationship ended when McLaren moved to Los Angeles in 1985.

-In Los Angeles, McLaren became the partner of the model/actress Lauren Hutton and they lived together in Hollywood for a number of years.
-"Malcolm was extraordinary," said Hutton a few months after he died.
-"Irreplaceable.
-I'll miss him for ever.
-He was a dragon's egg, a rare bird, and one of the great unsung heroes of England."Hutton ended the relationship in the late 1980s.
+In Los Angeles, McLaren became the partner of the model/actress Lauren Hutton and they lived together in Hollywood for several years.
+Hutton ended the relationship in the late 1980s.

 McLaren was then engaged to the fashion agent Eugena Melián, with whom he lived in Los Angeles and Paris.
 They worked on a series of projects together; it was at Melián's urging that McLaren recorded his 1994 album Paris.

-Subsequently McLaren was the partner of the architect Charlotte Skene-Catling – to whom he was also engaged.
-Their relationship ended in the late 1990s, when McLaren began a romance with Young Kim, an American woman he met at a party.
+Subsequently, McLaren briefly dated the architect Charlotte Skene-Catling.
+Their relationship ended in the late 1990s when McLaren began a romance with Young Kim, an American woman he met at a party.